-- 1. Effectively design a plan for successful transfer into their chosen four-year major and will be able to make an informed decision in order to choose a proper career path. - 2.
-Demonstrate the ability to effectively communicate and interact (both in writing and orally) with a diverse population. - 3.
+1. Effectively design a plan for successful transfer into the chosen four-year major and make an informed decision in order to choose a proper career path.

+- 2. Demonstrate the ability to effectively communicate and interact (both in writing and orally) with a diverse population. - 3.
 Apply skills to solve basic technical and mathematical problems. - 4.
 Demonstrate a critical appreciation for the creative process in art, music, literature, and/or language.